+Therefore, in the Ollivier--Zurek paradigm there exist two internally coherent approaches to quantification of classical and quantum correlations present in bipartite quantum states.

+Remarkably, in the Ollivier--Zurek paradigm quantum correlations may dominate over classical correlations, contrary to the Werner paradigm, as has been shown recently in entropic approach to quantum and classical correlations.
+In particular, this phenomenon was observed for a two-parameter family of two-qubit Bell diagonal states \cite{Luo08}, as well as for the $XXZ$ and $XX$ spin chains \cite{Sarandy09, Maziero10B}.

-In this paper, we investigate the problem of dominance of quantum over classical correlations for two-qubit Bell-diagonal states from both entropic and geometric measures perspective within the Ollivier--Zurek paradigm.
-In particular, we show that there exist two-qubit Bell-diagonal states for which the problem of quantum correlations dominance is undecidable.
+In this article, we investigate the problem of quantum correlations dominance for two-qubit Bell diagonal states in the Ollivier--Zurek paradigm, using both entropic and geometric approach.
+In particular, we estimate numerically the amount of two-qubit Bell diagonal states with quantum correlations dominance and show that there exist two-qubit Bell diagonal states for which the two internally coherent approaches provide ambiguous results.